ElyesKhechine/tunsa-ai-predicting-term-deposit-subscriptions/README.md

 ## Introduction

 This project delves into the realm of predictive analytics with a focus on term deposit subscriptions.
-Leveraging advanced machine learning techniques including logistic regression and K-means clustering, it aims to provide actionable insights for optimizing marketing strategies by streamlining customer segmentation and subscription prediction, thus enhancing marketing campaign effectiveness.
+Leveraging advanced machine learning techniques including logistic regression and K-means clustering, it aimed to provide actionable insights for optimizing marketing strategies by streamlining customer segmentation and subscription prediction, thus enhancing marketing campaign effectiveness.

 ## Project Scope